laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Changelog ==

+= 0.9.10 (December 17, 2014): Gift Cards Release =
+* Added gift cards for time passes to allow giving away time passes as a present
+* Added two shortcodes: [laterpay_gift_card] to render gift cards and [laterpay_redeem_voucher] to render a form for redeeming gift card codes.
+* Changed time pass behavior to render below the content by default.
+* Added shortcode [laterpay_time_passes] as alternative for the action 'laterpay_time_passes'.
+* Fixed bug that shortcode [laterpay_premium_download] always uses global default price
+* Lots of other bug fixes

 = 0.9.9 (December 2, 2014): Time Passes Release =
 * Added time passes and vouchers for selling access to the entire site or parts of it for a limited amount of time
 * Added sales dashboard (pre-release) for monitoring sales performance